Target-Aligned Reinforcement Learning: Target-Aligned Reinforcement Learning

 Using this residual, we define the base alignment score $\mathcal{A}^{base}_t \in [0, 1]$, which measures the extent to which the offline update reduces the magnitude of the current online error,

-The denominator $|\delta_t| + |\delta_t^\text{next}|$ represents the total variation in error space.
+The denominator $|\delta_t| + |\delta_t^\text{next}|$ represents the total variation in error space, and $\epsilon = 10^{-8}$ is a small constant added for numerical stability.
+We choose this specific fractional formulation over simpler alternatives---such as unbounded dot products or purely directional cosine similarities---because it yields a bounded $[0, 1]$ score that rigorously penalizes magnitude disagreements independent of the absolute scale of the TD errors.
 If the residual error $|\delta_t^\text{next}|$ is small relative to the initial error $|\delta_t|$, base alignment is high.
-In the ideal scenario where the offline update fully resolves the online error (i.e., $\delta_t^\text{next} \to 0$), the score is maximized (i.e, $\mathcal{A}^{base} \to 1$).
-Conversely, if the proposed update exacerbates the error--driving the estimate further from the online target such that $|\delta_t^\text{next}|$ increases--the denominator grows relative to the numerator, diminishing the score towards zero.
+In the ideal scenario where the offline update fully resolves the online error (i.e., $\delta_t^\text{next} \to 0$), the score is maximized (i.e., $\mathcal{A}^{base} \to 1$).
+Conversely, in cases of Misalignment (Scenario IV) or severe Offline Overshoot (Scenario III), the proposed update exacerbates the residual error, causing the denominator to grow relative to the numerator and diminishing the score towards zero.

 However, strict adherence to this base metric would penalize offline over- and undershoots equally.
-Yet, as established in Section~\ref{sec:intuition}, in case of an offline undershoot, the designated target is fully supported by the most recent estimate, while it is only partially supported in the offline overshoot case.
-As such, offline undershoots are safe, whereas offline overshoots may pose risk.
+Yet, as established in Section~\ref{sec:intuition}, in the case of an Offline Undershoot (Scenario II), the designated target is fully supported by the most recent estimate, while it is only partially supported in the Offline Overshoot case (Scenario III).
+As such, offline undershoots are inherently safer, whereas offline overshoots pose a risk of inducing parameter oscillation.
 To account for this asymmetry, we define the final alignment metric $\mathcal{A}_t$,

-This metric formally captures our previous intuition: The score equals one in scenarios I and II, where the offline update is fully supported by the online network, and falls below one in scenarios III and IV, reflecting partial or absent online support.
+This metric formally captures our previous visual intuition: The conditional check isolates updates where the direction is identical and the offline magnitude is conservative.
+Consequently, the score equals one for Perfect Alignment (Scenario I) and Offline Undershoots (Scenario II), while falling back to the strictly penalizing $\mathcal{A}^{\text{base}}_t$ for Offline Overshoots (Scenario III) and Misalignments (Scenario IV).

 \emph{Note on online target stability.} The proposed methodology relies on the alignment between online and offline targets.
 In the broader literature, online targets are often considered too unstable to yield valuable information.
 However, this instability arises primarily when the online network is used to provide bootstrapped learning targets, as this creates immediate feedback loops.
 In \gls{acr:tarl}, the online network is used only for directional validation.
 As long as the online network is updated based on stable targets provided by the offline network, its estimates remain sufficiently stable to serve as a directional reference for alignment.